mnfst/docs-baas/auth.md

       - name
 ```

 Authenticable entities have 2 extra properties that are used as credentials to log in: `email` and `password`.
-You do not need to specify them.

-The passwords are automatically hashed using _bcryt_ with 10 salt rounds.
+You do not need to specify them.The `email` property expects a unique valid emails and the `password` property is automatically hashed using _bcryt_ with 10 salt rounds.

 ## Actions